• Skip to primary navigation

 Note: For fluffy clouds or soft clumps—our home version—avoid over-stirring once you add them to the broth.
 A few stirs will suffice.
 For a more delicate stracciatella soup where the egg mixture becomes more stringy, slowly pour it while whisking it in the soup until it becomes straggly.

-I never freeze this soup.
-Instead, I'll make a big batch of homemade chicken stock, freeze that in smaller portions and only take out what I need to make this hearty Stracciatella soup.
+• I never freeze this soup.
+Instead, I make a big batch of homemade chicken stock, freeze it in smaller portions, and only remove what I need to make this hearty Stracciatella soup.

 Serving Suggestions